voxpupuli/puppet-icinga2/README.md

 See also [CHANGELOG.md]

 ## Authors
-[AUTHORS.md] is generated on each release.
+[AUTHORS] is generated on each release.

 [Overview]: #overview
 [Module description]: #module-description